-Many first-time home buyers are surprised at how much money they can earn and still qualify for a MassHousing Mortgage.
+Many first-time homebuyers are surprised at how much money you can earn and still qualify for the conventional MassHousing Mortgage program.

-What's the significance of looking at borrower income instead of household income?
-A couples' income may exceed income limits; however, if one person has the vast majority of the dual income, it might make sense for that person to apply for the MassHousing Mortgage alone.
+When determining whether you qualify for the conventional MassHousing Mortgage, MassHousing looks at a borrower's actual income, as opposed to your household income.
+What's the significance of looking at your income instead of your household income?
+A couples' combined income or the income of a family living together may exceed income limits.
+Still, if one person has the vast majority of the dual-income in the household, it might make sense for that person to apply alone for the MassHousing Mortgage to qualify.

-An experienced loan officer will be able to provide more details about MassHousing loans, as well as provide information about other mortgage loan options and financing a home in general.
+An experienced loan officer can provide you with more details about MassHousing loans, as well as present information about other mortgage loan options, the pre-qualification process, and financing a home in general.

-Homebuyers must complete an approved homebuyer class before closing on any MassHousing Mortgage.
+First-time homebuyers must complete an approved homebuyer class before closing on any MassHousing Mortgage.
 Additional education is required when purchasing a multi-unit home.
-It is recommened that homebuyers wait until they are sure which loan program they will use before paying for a homebuyer education class.
+It is recommended that homebuyers wait until they are sure which loan program they will use before paying for a homebuyer education class.
 There are free homebuyer workshops available for prospective homebuyers to learn about the home-buying process.